 Tapeworm

-With the exception of re-entry directly from Republic of Ireland, Finland, Norway or Malta, these tapeworm treatment requirements also apply to re-entry into Great Britain from the EU.
+With the exception of re-entry directly from Republic of Ireland, Finland, Norway, or Malta, these tapeworm treatment requirements also apply to re-entry into Great Britain from the EU.

 What happens if I don’t have the correct paperwork?

 Arriving at the border without the correct paperwork could mean that you are turned away to return to Great Britain, or your dog is placed into quarantine.
-You will be required to burden the costs of quarantine if your dog does not meet the entry requirements and will be required to book the quarantine premises.
+You will be required to bear the costs of quarantine if your dog does not meet the entry requirements and will be required to book the quarantine premises.
 Your dog will be eligible for release from quarantine when it meets the entry requirements.

 We advise that you ensure you have the correct paperwork well in advance of your trip to enable you to travel onwards with ease.